l-h-ha/DepthTensor/README.md

 # DepthTensor: A Hardware-Accelerated Tensor Computation and Autograd Engine

 **DepthTensor** is a light-weight, high-performance library for reverse-mode automatic differentiation (AD).
-It is useful in building the mathematical foundation of deep learning frameworks, with the use of a `Tensor` object which dynamically builds computational graphs and computes gradients using **Vector-Jacobian Products (VJP)**, generalized for tensors of abritrary rank.
+It is useful in building the mathematical foundation of deep learning frameworks, with the use of a `Tensor` object which dynamically builds computational graphs and computes gradients using **Vector-Jacobian Products (VJP)**, generalized for tensors of arbitrary rank.

 > **Note**: This is the core autograd and tensor computation engine.
 For the full deep learning framework, refer to [DepthML](https://github.com/l-h-ha/DepthML).